-During this course, students will backpack in Pisgah National Forest of Western North Carolina.
-Students and their crewmates learn safety precautions for backcountry foot travel, how to find campsites, how to navigate varied terrain, how to use a map and compass, as well as how to do these activities responsibly using Leave No Trace principles.
-Equally important will be time spent learning conflict resolution, communication styles, leadership and team building.
-After practicing these skills, the instructors will step back and let the crew work together to collectively navigate through the wilderness.
+During this course, students backpack through the Pisgah National Forest of Western North Carolina.
+Students and their crewmates learn safety precautions for backcountry foot travel, how to find campsites, how to navigate varied terrain, how to use a map and compass, as well as how to do these activities responsibly.
+Equally important is time spent learning conflict resolution, communication styles, leadership and team building.
+After practicing all these skills, the instructors step back and let the crew work together to collectively navigate through the wilderness.

 Blue Ridge Mountains, NC